freeCodeCamp/guide/src/pages/python/basic-operators/index.md

 ---
 ## Basic Operators

-Operators are symbols which tells the interpreter to do a specific operation (viz arithmetic, comparison, logical etc)
+Operators are symbols which tells the interpreter to do a specific operation (viz arithmetic, comparison, logical, etc.)

-The different types of operators in Python are listed below
+The different types of operators in Python are listed below:

 1. Arithmetic Operators
 2. Relational Operators